Coping with the incapacity or sudden death of a sole practitioner

 Professional Indemnity Insurance

-It is important that the professional indemnity insurers are notified of the death as soon as possible as failure to notify them could potentially invalidate the cover provided.
+It is important that the professional indemnity insurers are notified of a practitioner’s death as soon as possible as failure to notify them could potentially invalidate the cover provided.

 Although ICAEW chartered accountants in practice are required to have run-off cover for two years after the date the practice ceases, this requirement does not apply to non-members administering the estate of a deceased member.
 A decision will need to be made whether or not to continue with such insurance cover – this will be affected by whether or not the practice is continuing in some format and the perceived risks.